openstack-archive/trio2o/doc/source/api_v1.rst

 Pod
 ===
 A pod represents a region in Keystone.
-When operating a pod, the Tricircle decides the correct endpoints to send request based on the region of the pod.
+When operating a pod, the Trio2o decides the correct endpoints to send request based on the region of the pod.
-Considering the 2-layers architecture of the Tricircle, we also have two kinds of pods: top pod and bottom pod.
+Considering the 2-layers architecture of the Trio2o, we also have two kinds of pods: top pod and bottom pod.